deborat5786/github-tutorial/README.md

 4. Go into first-repo, __*cd first-repo*__ click enter and type __*git init*__ , this will active git.
 5. Lastly, git config --global user.name "First Last" and git config --global user.email "Your Email"

-You now completed the one-time setup of using github!
+You just now completed the one-time setup of using github!

 ---
 ## Repository Setup

-Now that you're all setup, You're ready for add code
+Now that you're all setup, You're ready to code!

+1. First of all, of course you will need to intialize git.
+BUT! first go to the file where you gonna start git.
+This is important because you may intailize git in the file you DON'T need to.
+In order to do this you need to make a new file by typing out __*touch README.md*__ .
+2. Before adding anything into this file, we need a new repository.
+So back to your git you need to click on the "+" sign on the top right corner of the github website. click on "new repository" .
+3. Next, its asking for a repository name.
+THIS SHOULD MATCH THE NAME OF YOUR FILE FROM YOUR GIT! which in this case id "first-repo"
+4. Finally, you click "Create Repository" and FINISH! now you are ready to add and commit changes!